 Meanwhile, the middle course of the river flows through yet another country.
-Along the way, it’s also joined by numerous tributaries, swelling its flow.
-Consequently, this section remains filled with numerous powerful rapids, as well as many small islands.
+Along the way, it’s also joined by numerous tributaries, significantly swelling its flow.
+This section consequently remains filled with numerous powerful rapids, as well as many small islands.

-At one point along this incredible stretch, the Rio Negro River also forms the border of three countries.
-Thirdly, the lower course continues primarily eastward.
-Further, it also contains even more small islands, and narrows ans broadens frequently.
+At one point along this incredible stretch, the Rio Negro River actually forms the border of three countries.
+After that, the lower course continues primarily flowing eastward.
+It also contains even more small islands, and narrows and broadens quite frequently.

-Finally, during the local wet season, Nature takes this natural marvel to new heights.
+Finally, during the local wet season, Nature takes this natural marvel to even greater heights.
 That’s due to the fact that, at this time, it also forms countless small lagoons, complex channels, and even more, though temporary, islands throughout this section.

 Rio Negro River Location, Nature, and Fauna

 The breathtaking and highly fascinating feature known as the Rio Negro River formed in an already astonishing part of the world.
 That holds true because it formed in a portion of the world well known for its great natural beauty, that of the continent of South America.

 More precisely, though, this truly magnificent work of Nature runs through three countries.
 Those are the countries of Brazil, Colombia, and Venezuela.
 In addition, the truly astounding Rio Negro River boasts an overall length of an incredible 1,400 mi (2,250 km).

 But, its most distinctive feature remains the one for which it’s named.
 Many portions of the waters of the remarkable river display a dark brown, almost black color.
 That’s due to the continual presence of large volumes of humic acid, from decomposing vegetation.

 Since it forms a tributary of the mighty Amazon River, another factor of the nature of the Rio Negro River stands out.
 Not surprisingly, its waters play host to a broad variety of life.
-Among these are more than 700 species of fish, including the dangerous Pacu.
+Among these are more than 700 species of fish, including the potentially dangerous Pacu.

-Further, researchers believe several hundred more species may still remain unidentified.
-Additionally, at least 100 of these species do not seem to appear in no other area of the world.
-Also, countless varieties of turtles also make their home in its waters.
+Researchers further believe several hundred more species may still remain unidentified.
+Incredibly, at least 100 of these species do not seem to appear in no other area of the world.
+Countless varieties of turtles also make their home in its truly impressive waters.